CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/04_MakingData01.md

 #### Cities Data

 We now need to find a list of cities so we can geolocate these places.
-The list we are using is from [www.data.gov](https://catalog.data.gov/dataset/place-national), it has already been downloaded for you as a csv (and modified in the way that we need), and is in the Class_Data/2_MakingData folder.
-This is a modern list of US cities, and we may find some discrepancies (although none that impact our project).
+The list we are using is from [www.data.gov](https://catalog.data.gov/dataset/place-national), it has already been downloaded for you as a csv (and modified in the way that we need), and is in the Class_Data/2_MakingData folder, `uscities.csv`.
+This is a modern list of US cities, and as such, there may be some discrepancies, as some place names may have changed since the mid-19th century (luckily, none of these will impact our project).
 We also know that the biggest changes between then and now are the shape of the counties more than the names of the cities.
-Columbia University Libraries keeps a [collection of historical place names](http://www.columbiagazetteer.org/static/using_gazetteer) with geographic information for just this purpose: many of which reference ancient times as well as modern.
+Columbia University Libraries keeps a [collection of historical place names](http://www.columbiagazetteer.org/static/using_gazetteer) with geographic information for just this purpose, many of which reference ancient times as well as modern.

-Let's take a look at our cities data by opening it in any program that can read a csv (i.e., Excel, Google Sheets, Sublime, etc.).
-We see that there are two **UNIQUE** identifiers: `city_state`, and the `city_ID`.
-I made that 'city_state' column - data rarely arrives with a column that is both redundant and complicated (i.e., it has 2 pieces of information).
-It's actually not that good of an identifier since so many town have different spellings.
-However, for the geocoding step, we will need one column that contains the city and state.
+Let's take a look at our cities data by opening it in any program that can read a csv (e.g., LibreOffice, Excel, Google Sheets, Sublime Text, etc.).
+We see that there are two "unique" identifiers: `city_state`, and the last column, `id`.
+I made that `city_state` column — data rarely arrives with a column that is both redundant and complicated (i.e., it has 2 pieces of information).
+However, for the geocoding step, we need a column that contains both the city and state information.

-This column allows us to do a lookup with our newspapers data, it serves as a sort of dictionary of places, and will allow us to match the place names.
+This column will also allow us to do a lookup with our newspapers data, serving as a sort of dictionary of places, and will allow us to match the place names.

 #### Make an Address Field

-For the Geocoding, we will need one field that contains **ALL** of the address data.
-We want to make that BEFORE we start our project.
+For the Geocoding, we will need one field that contains ALL of the address data.
+We want to make that *before* we start our project.
 To make this field, we need to CONCATENATE the city and state columns.
 There are instructions here for Excel and Google Drive users.
-If you do not use either of those programs, you can do this in Libre Office, the process is similar, though there are no images here.
+You can also do this in LibreOffice, the process is similar, though there are no images here.

 **EXCEL**